BlancaDennis/BlancaDennis/README.md

 I trained as a Front End Developer at Laboratoria💛 and the best thing I learned from the bootcamp is that I can learn anything.
 My passion for designing led me to do web development that gave the life I wanted to my designs and interfaces, a fan of the result and interactivity by mixing both areas.

-✨*In design, people & tech I trust.*✨
+*In design, people & tech I trust*  ✨